 Soundtrack: The Rolling Stones’ “You Can’t Always Get What You Want”

-Have you ever did something completely stupid that you beat your mind up the whole day that you forgot to eat on time and and you also forgot two very important life lesson?
+Have you ever done something completely stupid that you beat your mind up the whole day and you forgot to eat on time?

 That’s what happened to me today.